Not that I am a bad cook, but there are other things I’d rather be doing.

 “Stay put,” he says, “I’ll pick up what we need.”

 “Are you sure?”
 I asked.

 “Yeah,” he says, “I got just the thing.”

 Ten minutes later, he walked through my door with a gunny sack slung over his shoulder.
-I didn’t think much of it until he set the bag down.
-A moment later, it flopped across the linoleum toward the door.
-Whatever was inside it was not happy to be there.
+I didn’t think much of it until he set the bag down… and it started flopping across the linoleum toward the door.

-What followed next was a conversation interspersed with action.
+What followed was a conversation interspersed with action.

 He then began to pluck.

-A blizzard of chicken feathers filled my kitchen and swirled into the hall.
+A blizzard of chicken feathers filled the kitchen and swirled into the hall.
 It roiled toward the living room, reducing visibility there to no more than the length of the coffee table.

 By the time I returned, he had the chickens in my soup pot.

-“Joe,” I said, “it’ll take four hours to boil up those chickens.”
+“It will take four hours to boil up those chickens,” I told him.